 The same year, she won a Grammy for co-writing “Still Down” on H.E.R.’s self-titled album, which won the R&B Album of the Year Award.

 Wafia Al-Rikabi, popularly known as just Wafia, is a 27-year-old singer from Australia of Iraqi and Syrian origin.

-She was studying biomedicine at university and began writing songs because she wanted something different.
+She studied biomedicine at university and began writing songs because she wanted something different.

-Her cover of Mario’s “Let Me Love You”, got almost 5 million plays on SoundCloud and basically launched her career.
+Her cover of Mario’s “Let Me Love You” got almost 5 million plays on SoundCloud and launched her career.

 Wafia has now signed on to the indie record label Future Class.
-Her single, “I’m Good,” snagged 14th place on Triple J’s Hottest 100 of 2018.
+Her “I’m Good” single snagged 14th place on Triple J’s Hottest 100 of 2018.

 Moreover, at the young age of 13, Aalegra signed an artist development deal with Sony Music in Sweden.
-However, she wasn’t able to release any music during this deal left Sony.
+However, she couldn’t release music during this deal and left Sony.

 This Moroccan-American singer, songwriter, model, and activist gained popularity as an Instagram model.
 The 24-year-old released her first E.P., “Intro To” in 2017.